SangerHpag/smis/README.md

 then aligned against the draft assembly and the spinner scaffolder looks for links between contigs and creates scaffolds.

-Original pipeline from Zemin Ning (zn1@sanger.ac.uk): http://www.sanger.ac.uk/science/tools/smis.
-Version here modified to use the bwa aligner instead of smalt, and to automize compiling and running.

 ### Download and Compile:
 Requirements for compiling: Cmake > = 2.6.4